Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 They understood the nature of the psyche: what we resist grows stronger.

-Instead, in Taoism for example, they adopt a principle called Wu Wei.
+Instead, in Taoism, for example, they adopt a principle called Wu Wei.

 Wu Wei translates to nonaction, nongoverning, or nondoing.